mediasuitenz/pdf-service/README.md

 {
   "html": "<html string to be converted into pdf>", "attachments": [
-    "<base64 string of first pdf to be appended to final pdf output", "<base64 string of second pdf to be appended to final pdf output" ]
+    "<base64 string of first pdf to be appended to final pdf output>", "<base64 string of second pdf to be appended to final pdf output>" ]
 }
 ```